-These amazing women shared their stories and revealed how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.
+These amazing women will share their stories and Speak their Truths at the 2019 Indigenous Women’s Leadership Summit.
+Each individual will reveal how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.

 Métis Nation, MB and SK

 Andrea Menard is a Creativity Fire-Starter and an Expert in Feminine Leadership.
 As an accomplished Métis singer, actress, and speaker, Andrea uses her gifts in creative and emotional expression to help individuals own their voice, express their creativity and enhance their own mental health.

 Andrea is a five-time Gemini-nominated actress, a 15-time music award winner, one of the stars of the Netflix series, Blackstone, and her TEDx Talk called Silent No More has reached over 125,000 views.